 Maui Travel Guide

-Maui, named after a Polynesian god, is as close to paradise as it is possible to get.
+From the top of its dormant Haleakala volcano crater to its lush rainforest and pristine beaches, the Hawaiian island of Maui offers a magical Pacific holiday.
+Named after a Polynesian god, Maui is as close to paradise as it's possible to get.
 Originally six different volcanoes created a single landmass that, over the millennia, separated to become the islands of Maui, Molokai, Lanai and Kahoolawe.
 All remain administratively linked today as Maui County.

 Maui is the second largest of the populated Hawaiian islands (after Hawaii Island), and also boasts the second largest population in the state.
-Its two main features are the Haleakala crater (the name means 'house of the sun'), which is the largest dormant volcano in the world; and the underwater valleys that connect Maui with its sister islands in the surrounding ocean, providing shelter for an abundance of marine life.
+Its two main features are the Haleakala crater (the name means 'house of the sun'), which is the largest dormant volcano in the world, and the underwater valleys that connect Maui with its sister islands in the surrounding ocean, providing shelter for an abundance of marine life.